Mrs.

 HDC BLO – half double crochet back loop only

-HDC 3rd LIF – half double crochet through 3rd Loop In Front
+HDC 3rd LIF – half double crochet through 3rd

 DC – double crochet